charlotq/web_project_3/README.md

 **Images**

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

 Good luck and have fun!
+Thanks!